IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Amazon_WorkSpaces/README.md

 -----

+**NOTES:**

+- A reboot is required after CP deployed.

-**Note:** IGEL OS 11 has Amazon WorkSpaces client built-in.
+- IGEL OS 11 has Amazon WorkSpaces client built-in.
 Use this CP builder to test the latest version.
 Check the release notes for the IGEL OS version -- [LINK](https://igel-community.github.io/IGEL-Docs-v02/Docs/HOWTO-Microsoft-Teams-Optimization)